runtime-env/import-meta-env/docs/index.md

 features:
   - title: Security First
-    details: No environment variables will be exposed to clients by default.
+    details: No environment variables will be exposed to clients unless you define it.
-  - title: Rich Features
+  - title: Framework Agnostic
-    details: Out-of-the-box support for Babel, Webpack, Jest and more.
+    details: Currently support for Babel, SWC, and Unplugin for ESbuild, Rollup, Vite, and Webpack.
-  - title: Cross-platform
-    details: Operating systems without Node.js are supported.
-Powered by pkg.
 ---